Barahona Province

 Barahona ([baɾaˈona]) is a province of the Dominican Republic.
-The Barahona Coast is located on the southwestern part of the Dominican Republic approximately three hours drive from Santo Domingo the capital of the Dominican Republic.
+Located in the country's southwestern region, it is dividing into 11 municipalities and its capital bears the city of the same name.
+Barahona borders the provinces of Pedernales to the southwest, Baoruco and Independencia to the north, and Azua to the east along with coastline to the south with the Caribbean Sea.
+The province has an approximately three hours drive from Santo Domingo the capital of the Dominican Republic.
 In 2019, volunteers from Amigos de las Americas visited to facilitate projects within the various municipalities of Barahona.